Whaddya wanna know?

 I love to learn, but I’ll choose Young Adult Fantasy books over business genres any day of the week.
 I’d guess that 85% of the many books that I own are YA, and I’m not ashamed.

-I'm half-Taiwanese, but I only like rice 5% of the time and I use chopsticks as well as an earthworm would.
+I'm half-Taiwanese, but I only like rice sometimes and I use chopsticks as well as an earthworm would.

-RANDOM THINGS I LOVE: Sharpie Pens, Spreadsheets, Megamind, Star Wars, budgets, organizing, sewing mini-plushies, tactical knives, hot sauce, Miyazaki movies, Team Ico games, Avatar the Last Airbender, Pepsi, Prague, and the word "penultimate."
+RANDOM THINGS I LOVE: Sharpie pens, spreadsheets, Megamind, Star Wars, budgets, organizing, making mini-plushies that look like food, tactical knives, hot sauce, Miyazaki movies, Avatar the Last Airbender, Stardew Valley, mountains, Pepsi, Prague, fluffy carpets, overusing the 😂 emoji, and the word "penultimate."

 I wasn't raised to be lazy.
 I'm the product of two incredibly hardworking people.
 I've seen hard work and discipline and pure grit in action.